 - 1. SAWLOG STANDARDS: Trees cut by the Purchaser shall be manufactured to secure the maximum utilization of forest products according to III.G.1.
 All logs that meet or exceed the Manufacturing and Recovery Standards in Table 2 and this section shall be skidded to landings and hauled by the Purchaser. - a.
 Logs shall be bucked to utilize the entire length of the tree to the top diameter specified under Manufacturing and Recovery Standards in Table 2. - b.
 Logs meeting utilization specifications in Table 2 shall be manufactured in such a manner as to minimize waste during bucking operations. - c.
 A tree or log larger than 5.6" top DIB is considered to be a sawlog if it contains Scribner Decimal C Net Scale \geq 33% of Gross. - 2.
 OTHER MATERIAL: The Purchaser may elect to remove other material that does not meet Sawlog Manufacturing and Recovery Standards in Table 2, only if approved by the Forest Officer.
 Such products shall be billed at the rate for other material shown in Table 1. - a.
-All contract provisions apply to the removal of Other Material.
+All contract provisions apply to the removal of Other Material. - b.

-- b.
 Other Material that has been manufactured by the Purchaser shall be decked and hauled separately from sawlogs.
 All decked non-sawlog material must be hauled, or disposed of by the Purchaser in accordance with instructions of the Forest Officer.
-All hauled loads will have a truck ticket assigned and will meet the specifications in Section III, MEASUREMENT AND LOG ACCOUNTABILITY. - c.
+All hauled loads will have a truck ticket assigned and will meet the specifications in Section III, MEASUREMENT AND LOG ACCOUNTABILITY.

+- c.
 Butt cut logs (the first log cut above the stump) that meet LOG MANUFACTURING AND RECOVERY STANDARDS in Table 2, but do not meet TREES DESIGNATED FOR CUTTING minimum top DIB and length, may be considered as Other Material, not sawlogs. - 3.
-DOWN WOODY MATERIAL: 12 to 24 tons per acre of downed woody material larger than 3 inches in diameter shall be left scattered throughout the sale units.
-Retain a minimum of one 20-foot-long log 15 inches in diameter per acre.
+DOWN WOODY MATERIAL: 10 to 20 tons per acre of downed woody material larger than 3 inches in diameter shall be left scattered throughout the sale units.
 The Forest Officer will determine the appropriate amount of material and may designate pieces to be left for this purpose that would otherwise be skidded and hauled under Sections VII.C.1 or VII.C.2, LOG MANUFACTURING AND RECOVERY STANDARDS. - 4.
 NUTRIENT RETENTION: Removal from the site of fine branches and leafy material shall be minimized. - 5.
 SNAGS: The Purchaser will retain a minimum of 2 snags per acre and 2 recruitment trees per acre that are >21 inches dbh within each harvest unit unless superseded by Section VII.F, UNIT DESIGNATIONS.
 If snags and recruitment trees of this size class are not available, the next largest available size class shall be retained.
 If snags present human safety concerns, the Purchaser may substitute snag recruits for snags upon approval of the Forest Officer.
 Snags cut for safety purposes shall remain in the unit.

 TABLE 2.

-TREES DESIGNAT FACTURING AND STANDARDS

-PRODUCT The Purchaser must fell all trees marked or designated for cutting that contain a log of this minimum size.
-The Purchaser must skid and haul all logs that meet this minimum specification.
-5

-PRODUCT Top DIB Length Top DIB Length

-Sawlogs 5.6" 16.5' 5.6"- 8.5" 8.6"+ 10.5' 8.5' Sawlogs meeting standards in Section VII.C.1.b through c
+TREES DESIGNAT SAWLOG MANUFACTURING AND RECOVERY STANDARDS PRODUCT The Purchaser m marked or designa contain a log of th The Purchaser must skid and haul all logs that meet this minimum specification.
+PRODUCT Top DIB Length Top DIB Length Sawlogs 5.6" 16.5' 5.6"- 8.5" 8.6"+ 10.5' 8.5' Sawlogs meeting standards in Section VII.C.1.b through c